jfspps/BodyBand/README.md

 ### Populating tblSet

-This table links all other tables in BodyBand and provides a unique identifier to every single 'set' (group of repetitions).
+This table links all other tables in BodyBand and provides a unique identifier to every single 'set' (one group of repetitions).
 Details about date and time are automatically included in this table.

 # Development outline